open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 4. **Courses** gives Learners the option to view each Course and to request admission.

 5. **Meetups** allows setup for basic meetings.
-Meetups are sent to the calendars of other PLANET Learners.
+Meetups are sent to the calendars of other Planet Learners.

-6. **Members** provides a list of all Learners in this PLANET system.
+6. **Members** provides a list of all Learners in this Planet system.

 7. **Reports** allows Nation Managers to distribute Nation Reports as needed.

 8. **Feedback** allows Learners to give feedback for the Resource or page they are viewing.

-9. **Logout** logs the Learner out of the PLANET system.
+9. **Logout** logs the Learner out of the Planet system.

 10. **Type of Member** shows the access level of user - Learner, Leader, or Manager.
 This also allows Managers to oversee Nation maintenance.